MacLaurinGroup/mgapi/README.md

       "data['ca_name'].first" : "tom"
     },

-    // a list of the variables we want to pull out and put into the env "extract": {
+    // if the response is an object, a list of the variables we want to pull out and put into the env "extract": {
       "env.jwtToken": "access"
     },